accelerando-consulting/spike/README.md

 ## Step three: get your Spike on the WiFi

-Your spike doesn't know the WiFi password yet.
-We could use the USB cable to send it the password, but you wouldn't want to have to go dig up your garden if you change the wifi password.
+Your spike doesn't know the name of your WiFI network, nor your WiFi password yet.
+We could use the USB cable to send it this information password, or embed it in the source code, but you wouldn't want to have to go dig up your garden if you change your wifi password.

 So our program for the ESP32 will, if it cannot successfully join any WiFi network, create its own network named "esp_[number]".
-When you join this network from your laptop or phone, it will display a web page where you can select which wifi to join and supply the password.
+When you join this network from your laptop or phone, it will display a web page where you can configure which wifi to join, and supply the password.
-You can also change other settings on this page.
+You can also change some other settings on this page.

 This "captive portal" page uses the same mechanism that you may have encountered in internet cafes or hotel wifi.

-At the IoTBNE workshop, the WiFi to join is "**Accelerando Mobile**" and the password is "**people are friends not batteries**".

 Connect your ESP32 to your computer, and open the Arduino Serial Monitor.

-Press the reset switch on your board, and you should see some messages.
+Press the reset switch on your board (look for a tiny button marked `RST`), and you should see some messages.
 Look for a mesage about having connected to the WiFi and received an IP address.

 If the board cannot connect to WiFi it will go back to the access point mode, and you can connect it to change the settings.
 The